Table of contents

 Uttanasana – Standing Forward Bend

-Feet – Your feet will stay grounded in the same spot as they were in Tadasana / Mountain Pose.
+Feet – Your feet will stay grounded in the same spot as they were in Talasana (Palm Pose).
 Make sure your big toes are touching.
 If possible, make sure the back of your heels are touching.
 If you have a lower back injury like I do, you may find it easier to keep the heels slightly apart.
 Claw your toes into the mat slightly to keep your arches from falling into the mat.

 Legs – Make sure your legs are comfortably straight.
-Perhaps keep a slight bend in the knee, or a deeper bend if you have very tight hamstrings.
-Always make sure you avoid hyper-extending or locking your knees in this pose!
+Perhaps keep a slight bend in the knee, or make a deep bend and rest your torso on your thighs, Always make sure you avoid hyper-extending or locking your knees in this pose!

 Hips – On the EXHALE, you bend from your hips, not from your waist.
 Try to lift your hips/seat towards the ceiling.